There is and makes a great day trip with the kids.

 Where is OWA Located?

-OWA is located in Foley, Alabama, about an hour from Pensacola and 2 hours from New Orleans.
+OWA is located in Foley, Alabama, about an hour from Pensacola and 2 hours from New Orleans, and just minutes from the Alabama Coast Beaches.
 The address is 100 North OWA Blvd., Foley, AL 36535, right off the Foley Beach Express.

 So are you ready to have a day full of thrills and fun at OWA?
 What would you ride?